Cookies

 Carers

-Unpaid or informal carers are people who look after or give any help or support to family members, friends, neighbours or others because of long-term physical or mental ill-health or disability or problems related to old age.
+Unpaid carers, also referred to as informal carers, are people who provide care to anyone because of long-term physical or mental ill-health or disability, or care needs relating to old age.